A homeowner installs an electric radiant floor – a type of electric heater – in his home

 Disadvantages of Electric Boilers

-• Not suitable for large homes – An electric boiler can only heat a specific amount of water at a time.
+• Not recommended for large homes – An electric boiler can only heat a specific amount of water at a time.
 So if you have a large household, the water may not be sufficient to keep the whole house heated.

 • More expensive – Electricity is more expensive than LPG gas.